isl/ImageResize/README.md

 Build - Run
 ====
-Folder src and lib contain all the files needed to build and create a jar file.
+Folder src contain all the files needed to build and create a jar file.
+This project is a Maven project, providing all the libs in pom.xml.

 Usage
 ====